 In chapter 3 a description of the p-adic completion of a homotopy type is given.
-The resulting object is a homotopy type with the extra structure3 of a compact topology on the contravariant functor it determines.
-The p-adic types one for each p can be combined with a rational homotopy type (Chapter 2) to build a classical homotopy type.
+The resulting object is a homotopy type with the extra structure of a compact topology on the contravariant functor it determines.
+The p-adic types one for each p can be combined with a rational homotopy type (section 2) to build a classical homotopy type.
 One point about these p-adic types is that they often have symmetry which is not apparent or does not exist in the classical context.
-For example in Chapter 4 where p-adic spherical fibrations are discussed, we find from the extra symmetry in $\mathbb{C} \mathbb{P}^{\infty}$, p-adically completed, one can construct a theory of principal spherical fibrations (one for each divisor of p-1).
+For example in section 4 where p-adic spherical fibrations are discussed, we find from the extra symmetry in $\mathbb{C} P^{\infty}$ , p-adically completed, one can construct a theory of principal spherical fibrations (one for each divisor of p-1).
 Another point about p-adic homotopy types is that they can be naturally constructed from the Grothendieck theory of etale cohomology in algebraic geometry.
 The long chapter 5 concerns this etale theory which we explicate using the Čech like construction of Lubkin.
-This construction has geometric appeal and content and should yield many applications in geometric homotopy theory.4 xii 3which is "intrinsic" to the homotopy type in the sense of interest here. $^{^4{\}rm The}$ study of homotopy theory that has geometric significance by geometrical qua homotopy theoretical methods.
-To form these p-adic homotopy types we use the inverse limit technique of Chapter 3.
-The arithmetic square of Chapter 3 shows what has to be added to the etale homotopy type to give the classical homotopy type.5 We consider the Galois symmetry in vector bundle theory in some detail and end with an attempt to analyze "real varieties".
+This construction has geometric appeal and content and should yield many applications in geometric homotopy theory.
+To form these p-adic homotopy types we use the inverse limit technique of section 3.
+The arithmetic square of section 3 shows what has to be added to the etale homotopy type to give the classical homotopy type.
+We consider the Galois symmetry in vector bundle theory in some detail and end with an attempt to analyze "real varieties".
 The attempt leads to an interesting topological conjecture.
-Chapter 1 gives some algebraic background and preparation for the later Chapters.
+Section 1 gives some algebraic background and preparation for the later sections.
 It contains the examples of profinite groups in topology and algebra that concern us here.
-In part II^6 we study the prime 2 and try to interpret geometrically the structure in Chapter 6 on the manifold level.
+In part II we study the prime 2 and try to interpret geometrically the structure in section 6 on the manifold level.
 We will also pursue the idea of a localized manifold - a concept which has interesting examples from algebra and geometry.
 Finally, we acknowledge our debt to John Morgan of Princeton University - who mastered the lion's share of material in a few short months with one lecture of suggestions.
-He prepared an earlier manuscript on the beginning Chapters and I am certain this manuscript would not have appeared now (or in the recent future) without his considerable efforts.
+He prepared an earlier manuscript on the beginning sections and I am certain this manuscript would not have appeared now (or in the recent future) without his considerable efforts.
 Also, the calculations of Greg Brumfiel were psychologically invaluable in the beginning of this work.
 I greatly enjoyed and benefited from our conversations at Princeton in 1967 and later.
-5Actually it is a beginning.
-6which was never written (AAR).

-Chapter 1

-ALGEBRAIC CONSTRUCTIONS
+Notes - 1 Which according to Winkelnkemper "... is the basic discretization of a compact manifold." - 2 Although the Hasse-Minkowski theorem on quadratic forms should do this. - 3 which is "intrinsic" to the homotopy type in the sense of interest here. - 4 The study of homotopy theory that has geometric significance by geometrical qua homotopy theoretical methods. - 5 Actually it is a beginning.

+Section 1.
+Algebraic Constructions

 We will discuss some algebraic constructions.
 These are localization and completion of rings and groups.
 We consider properties of each and some connections between them.

 Localization

 Unless otherwise stated rings will have units and be integral domains.

-Let R be a ring. $S \subseteq R - \{0\}$ is a multiplicative subset if $1 \in S$ and $a, b \in S$ implies $a \cdot b \in S$.
+Let R be a ring. $S \subseteq R - \{0\}$ is a multiplicative subset if $1 \in S$ and $a, b \in S$ implies $a \cdot b \in S$ .

-Definition 1.1 If $S \subseteq R - \{0\}$ is a multiplicative subset then
+DEFINITION 1.1 If $S \subseteq R - \{0\}$ is a multiplicative subset then

-$S^{-1}R$, "R localized away from S"
+$S^{-1}R$ , "R localized away from S"

 is defined as equivalence classes

 $$\{r/s \mid r \in R, s \in S\}$$

 where

 $$r/s \sim r'/s'$$

-iff $rs' = r's$.
+iff $rs' = r's$ .